StefanRadu-ITSERVER/website/docs/csharp/testing/dogexercise.md

 So, if exceptions are thrown, then we print the message on the screen.
 Usually we will do more things than this.

-And that it all, folks! :bowtie:
+And that it all, folks! :grin:

 Check out the source code on [GitHub](https://github.com/danielsimionescu/csharp-unittesting-dog).